0

 Please check those labels.

-For roughly $1 more per can you can full bodied, full flavored, fermented tea kombucha from Seattle Kombucha with all the benefits of kombucha.
+For roughly $1 more per can you can full bodied, full flavored, fermented tea kombucha from Seattle Kombucha with all the benefits of fermented tea, aka kombucha.

 Energy Drinks